Yoctol/bottender/examples/line-rich-menu-submenu/README.md

 ## Idea of this example

-This example is a simple bot running on [LINE](https://line.me/) to demonstrate how to use rich menu.
+This example is a simple bot running on [LINE](https://line.me/) to demonstrate how to set up submenus under a main rich menu.
-For more information, check our [LINE API Document](https://developers.line.biz/en/reference/messaging-api/#rich-menu).

 ## Related examples